 Acupuncture has been used for thousands of years in China to treat many different kinds of illnesses.
 It involves the insertion of very fine, disposable, sterile needles into specific acupuncture points to stimulate and rebalance the flow of Qi (energy) and to encourage the natural healing of the body.
 Acupuncture is safe and effective.
 Most people find it to be relaxing during the session.

 Nutrition is an integral part of Traditional Chinese Medicine.
 When we talk about food, we think of its character, such as the nature or the Qi (energy) of the food (cold, cooling, warming or hot), its tastes (pungent, bitter, sweet, sour, salty), and what organs and meridians it affects.
-Therefore, for people of different constitutions, diet needs are widely different in order to maintain optimal health.
+Therefore, for people of different constitutions, dietary needs are widely different in order to maintain optimal health.
 This is a subject that may come up during the course of your treatment in order to better support you.

 Glass suction cups are sometimes used to help release tension and toxin in certain areas of the body (such as the back) and encourage the blood flow.
 Some people say it feels like a "reversed deep-tissue massage" (the pressure is directed upward instead of downward).
 There are usually red or pink marks on the skin after the treatment, but they will fade within a few days.